 A person who wants to become a registered nurse in Arizona should find a school, preferably one from searching “nursing schools in Arizona no waiting list.”
 He or she needs to complete either an associate’s degree in nursing or a bachelor’s degree in nursing.
 This can take anywhere from one to four years to complete, depending on the degree.

-The next step of how to become a registered nurse in Arizona is to sit for the NCLEX-RN.
+The next step how to become a registered nurse in Arizona is to sit for the NCLEX-RN.
 A person will need to prove he or she attended an accredited school and completed the program.
 A person must pass the NCLEX exam as part of the requirement for how to become a registered nurse in Arizona.
 He or she will also need to pay the $300 licensure fee and cost to have fingerprinting done.

 How Do You Become a Nurse Practitioner in Arizona?

 How to become a nurse practitioner in Arizona is a bit more extensive than how to become a registered nurse or an LPN.
 The educational requirements of how to become a nurse practitioner in Arizona are more extensive.
 Someone who wants to obtain their Arizona nursing license for an NP must complete an associate’s degree program, which may take one to two years, depending on if a person takes an accelerated program or not.
-This portion of a student’s education must be done through an on-campus program because a person needs to complete clinicals.
+This portion of a student’s education must be done through an on-campus program because a person needs to complete a clinical.

 The second step is to earn a bachelor’s degree.
 A bachelor’s degree takes another one to two years to complete, depending on whether a person takes an accelerated program or not.
-Fortunately, a person can practice as a nurse while he or she earns a bachelor’s degree, especially since a person can complete an online program, such as an LPN to bachelor of science in nursing program.
+Fortunately, a person can practice as a nurse while he or she earns a bachelor’s degree, especially since a person can complete an online program, such as an LPN to a bachelor of science in a nursing program.

 Next, a person needs to earn a master’s degree in nursing.
-He or she may want to look for “nursing schools in Arizona no waiting list.”
+He or she may want to look for “nursing schools in Arizona with no waiting list.”
 A person may choose to specialize at this level if he or she would like to go into a specific area of nursing, such as pediatric, neonatal, and family practice.
 After this program, a person may apply for a nurse practitioner certification through any of the following, depending on his or her specialty:

 - American Academy of Nurse Practitioners